Customer service has evolved. Have your contact centers?

 Customers today have high expectations when they consult customer service.
 They want to have their problems resolved quickly and efficiently and easily give up on a company if they aren’t satisfied.
 The 2018 New Voice Media “Serial Switchers” report reveals that 67% of customers will switch to a new brand because of bad customer service.
 The survey equates this to $75 billion a year – not a small chunk of change.

 - High attrition and overhead: Time and money are put into train agents, only to see them leave after a year.
-Plus, you’re limited to the talent available within a reasonable distance from your call center.
+Plus, you’re limited to the talent available within a reasonable distance from your contact center.

 - Poor call handling: Long wait times, being cold and impersonal, blocking contact from live humans, repeating issues over and over again to multiple people, and not getting a quick resolution to problems all increase customer churn.